ethereum/devp2p/caps/snap.md

 ### Overview

 The `snap` protocol is designed for semi real-time data retrieval.
 It's goal is to make dynamic snapshots of recent states available for peers.
-The `snap` protocol does not take part in chain maintenance (block and transaction propagation); and it is meant to be run side-by-side with the `eth` protocol, not standalone (e.g. chain progression is announced via `eth`).
+The `snap` protocol does not take part in chain maintenance (block and transaction propagation); and it is **meant to be run side-by-side with the `eth` protocol**, not standalone (e.g. chain progression is announced via `eth`).

 The protocol itself is simplistic by design (take note, the supporting implementation is everything but simple).
 It supports retrieving a contiguous segment of accounts from the Ethereum state trie, or a contiguous segment of storage slots from one particular storage trie.
 Both replies are Merkle proven for immediate verification.